 The Loom took the silent crowd through moments of introspection with a rousing and catchy tune that must have been named “Let’s Hold On Tight” (because keys-player Sydney Price had to sing the line about 48 times before the song ends).
 The song halts abruptly, and is met with explosive applause.

-After a short break of standing around the fire on the Pool’s big outdoor deck, which is tucked between the BQE and the bar’s sedentary Taco Truck, the crowd shuffled back to the stage for Uke of Spaces Corners—which is singer/songwriter Dan Beckman of Belfast, ME and his artfully-beatup guitar.
+After a short break of standing around the fire on Union Pool’s big outdoor deck, which is tucked between the BQE and the bar’s sedentary Taco Truck, the crowd shuffled back to the stage for Uke of Spaces Corners—which is singer/songwriter Dan Beckman of Belfast, ME and his artfully beatup guitar.

 Luckily for the audience, Uke of Spaces Corners’ music is much harder to forget than that cumbersome name (what’s with the whole “Spaces Corners” double-plural thing?)
 Wearing a denim collar under a vest, with long curly hair falling over massive glasses, Uke played a set of pretty songs, tinged with reverb, which made us feel like we were in a log cabin deep in some Appalachian forest, rather than under the Brooklyn-Queens Expressway.